 Notes

-- Make sure not to bring the soup to a full boil.
-You don’t want the milk to scorch on the bottom of the pot.
+- Watch the heat: Make sure not to bring the soup to a full boil.
+If boiled, the milk can scorch on the bottom of the pot or curdle.

-- Use a bundt pan to cut the corn off the cob by standing the cob upright in the hole of the pan and cutting it downward.
-The corn will fall into the pan and not all over the counter.
+- No-mess method to cut corn off the cob: Use a bundt pan to cut the corn off the cob by standing the cob upright in the hole of the pan.
+Cut downward with a sharp knife.
+The corn kernels will fall into the pan and not all over the counter.

-- Water, vegetable stock, or both, can be substituted for chicken broth.
-Omit the bacon and replace the drippings with 1 tablespoon of olive oil for a vegetarian-friendly chowder!
+- To make vegetarian corn chowder: Water, vegetable stock, or both can be substituted for chicken broth.
+Leave out the bacon and replace the drippings with 1 tablespoon of butter or olive oil for a vegetarian chowder!